dfaio/dfaio.github.io/_posts/2015-07-29-Heterological-Adjectives.md

 ---
 layout: post
 title: Heterological Adjectives
+permalink: adjs
 date: 2015-07-29
 ---

 I stumbled across the following tidbit while reading Godel, Escher, Bach last night: heterological adjectives!
 It's a formulation of Russell's Paradox, but in the English language.

 Suppose I present you with the following two adjectives: